 COMPASS is designed to help new students find their way and stay on the right path during the first year of college.
 Participation in the program requires students meet with an Academic Coach who will assist them in developing their academic and personal skills such as study techniques, test taking strategies, and stress management.
 In addition to this, students have the option requesting a peer mentor to help guide them through their first year.

-In addition to MAP-Works, we are requiring COMPASS students to enroll in UNC 100, a course that will provide an overview of a Buffalo State education as well as the strategies and skills that will improve a student’s likelihood for academic success.
+COMPASS students are required to enroll in UNC 100, a course that will provide an overview of a Buffalo State education as well as the strategies and skills that will improve a student’s likelihood for academic success.

 Back to Top

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.